 Sleeve Gastrectomy is a restrictive surgery that permanently reduces the size of the stomach by about 85 percent.
 This procedure is helpful for patients who wish to lose weight but have health conditions that make other procedures less safe.

 Gastric Bypass is the “gold standard” of operations for the treatment of morbid obesity.
 The procedure is split into three parts: portioning of the stomach into two sections – an upper (small) pouch and the stomach remnant along with the creation of a Y-connection into the small bowel.
+The small intestines are essentially shortened, resulting in malabsorption, so there is less area for calories to be absorbed.
+It is the combination of the restriction of the new small stomach (holding approx. 15-30mls), and the malabsorption of calories that create such exceptional weight loss results.

 Long-term weight loss: About 80 percent of excess body weight is lost in the first year (which is typically quicker than banding results).
 Studies show that the weight loss stayed at 80 percent four years following the procedure.

 BPD-DS is a well established weight loss surgery procedure in which approximately 50 percent of the stomach is removed and a significant amount of the small bowel is re-routed to increase malabsorption of calories.
-This operation is reserved for patients with BMIs greater that 50.
+This operation is reserved for patients with BMIs greater than 50.

 The reduction in size of the stomach by 50 percent results in restriction of food being taken in and much of the effect of the operation is caused by the shortening of the bowel involved in the absorption of calories.
 This leads to excellent durable weight loss in patients with BMIs over 50.
 The duodenum is one of the portions of small bowel bypassed leading to the resolution of diabetes.
 The feeling of hunger normally disappears for some time.